 Neil Chakraborti, Professor of Criminology and Director of the Centre for Hate Studies at the University of Leicester says it is an alarming situation.
 “Our evidence shows that the vast majority of hate incidents are typically not reported.
 At the same time tailored support resources in the community have been cut so it is really difficult for victims to identify a ‘safe haven’.”

-Inspired in part by his own childhood experiences of racist abuse Neil went on to study rural hate crime for his PhD.
+Inspired in part by his own childhood experiences of racist abuse, Neil went on to study rural hate crime for his PhD.
 Today he is leading research into what lies behind the official figures on hate crime in the hope of improving policy and practice.
-He said: “We go where the problems are and try to make a difference.”
+He says: “We go where the problems are and try to make a difference.”

 How big is the problem?